ea-tel/detel-book/_chapters/chapters/templates/mainTemplate.md

 <sup>*Note, that this template has been added to the table of contents as well and can be used as an example for future chapters.*</sup>

 #### Sub-chapters
 If you have structured your chapter into multiple sub-chapters - as this chapter is - you are able to specifically refer to these sub-chapters as well and add them to the table of contents.
-This is not necessary by any means, but can allow readers to access certain parts of your chapter quicker if they so desire.
+This is not necessary by any means but can allow readers to access certain parts of your chapter quicker if they so desire.
 This is done by adding a tag to the desired title or subtitle of the section in the shape of (#tag) (see for example the headline of this section `## The Table of Contents {#tableOfContents}`).
 By referencing this tag, the reader is automatically navigated to it.
 See the following example provided in the [table of contents file in the repository](https://github.com/ea-tel/detel-book/tree/master/tableOfContents.md) where we reference sub-chapters by adding the tag to the permalink.

         ## Templates